zhulabgroup/batchplanet/paper.md

 | **Time Series Analysis Tools**        | Not supported                    | Limited                          | Supported                            | Not supported                     | Supported                         |
 | **Interactive Visualization**         | Not supported                    | Limited                          | Supported                            | Not supported                     | Supported                         |

-: **Table 1.** Comparison of `batchplanet` with existing tools for PlanetScope data access and processing, including the official Planet Python SDK, Sentinel Hub, Google Earth Engine (GEE), the `planetR` package by Bevington.
+: **Table 1.** Comparison of `BatchPlanet` with existing tools for PlanetScope data access and processing, including the official Planet Python SDK, Sentinel Hub, Google Earth Engine (GEE), the `planetR` package by Bevington.

 # Key Features